A Tractable Online Learning Algorithm for the Multinomial Logit Contextual Bandit: Appendix

 where we denoted $\varepsilon_{s,i}\coloneqq r_{s,i}-\mu_i(\designQs^\top \theta_*)$ for all $s\geq 1$ and $i\in[K]$ and $S_{t,K} \coloneqq \sum_{s=1}^{t-1}\sumInAssortS \varepsilon_{s,i}x_{s,i}$ for all $t\geq 1$.
 For any $\lambda_t \geq 1$, from the definition of $\mathbf{H}_t(\theta_*)$ it follows that $\mathbf{H}^{-1}_t(\theta_*) \preceq \mathbf{I}_d$.
 Hence, $\enVert{\lambda_t\theta_*}_{\mathbf{H}^{-1}_t(\theta_*)} \leq \enVert{\lambda_t \theta_*}_2$.
 Later in the proof of Theorem~\ref{thm: regret upper bounds appendix}, we present our choice of $\lambda_t$ which always ensures $\lambda_t\geq 1$.

 Conditioned on the filtration set $\mathcal{F}_{t,i}$ (see Section~\ref{sec: model setting} to review the definition of the filtration set), $\varepsilon_{s,i}$ is a martingale difference is bounded by $1$ as we assume the maximum reward that is accrued at any round is upper bounded by $1$.
-To apply Thoerem~\ref{thm: bernstein style concentration}, we calculate for all $s \geq 1$:
+We calculate for all $s \geq 1$:

 Also from Remark~\ref{lem: softmax derivative}, we have :